-(Choose on е) Fire Earthquake drill with evacuation Shelter in Place Drop/Cover/Hold Campus Protection or "Lockdown" Date:// Na Me:Person completing this form Position: 1.
-What type of alert system did you use to a 2.
-Time Drill Started:(am / pm) Time Drill Completed:(am / pm) 3.
-4. 5.
-6. 7.
-Total number of staff involved in the drill Total number of students involved in the Did any special needs students participate Did you encounter any challenges with th If yes, please describe challenges: drill activity? e in the drill?
-If yes, about how many?
-8. How long did it take to evacuate all buildin (Time from START of drill to the time when last staf ngs? (minutes) f or student arrived at the staging area.)
-Did you establish an Incident Command P Did staff bring the School Emergency Resp Did you use the ECS Safe School Plan: (Check all that apply) Yes, during the planning of the drill.
-Yes, after the drill. ponse Box to the assembly area?(Y/N) 12.
-Did you use any supplies during the drill? □ Yes, our staff took supplies out their sta □ Yes, our staff used the supplies during □ No, we did not use emergency supplies oring area. the drill.
+(Choose one) Fire Earthquake drill with evacuation Shelter in Place Drop/Cover/Hold Campus Protection or "Lockdown" Date:// Nar ne: Position: Person completing this form 1.
+What type of alert system did you use to ale rt students/staff of the drill? □ Fire Alarm/Bell □ Voice through Interco om/PA 🗆 Bull Horn 🗆 Whistle 2.
+Time Drill Started: (am / pm) Tir ne Drill Completed:(am / pm) Total number of staff involved in the drill act Total number of students involved in the dri Did any special needs students participate in Did you encounter any challenges with the s If yes, please describe challenges: ll activity? h the drill?
+If yes, about how many? pecial needs children?
+(Y/N) 8.
+How long did it take to evacuate all buildings (Time from START of drill to the time when last staff or 9.
+Did you establish an Incident Command Pos t?
+(Y/N) Did staff bring the School Emergency Respon nse Box to the assembly area?(Y/N) 11.
+Did you use the ECS Safe School Plan: (Check all that apply) Yes, during the planning of the drill.
+Yes, after the drill. ☐ Yes, during the execution of drill. ☐ No, we did not use the Safe School Plan.
+12. Did you use any supplies during the drill?
+(Ch □ Yes, our staff took supplies out their stori □ Yes, our staff used the supplies during the □ No, we did not use emergency supplies. ng area.
 14. 15.
-16. Were parents notified either before or aft How were parents notified? (method) Did any parents participate in drill?
-If yes, What did parents do?
-Did you encounter any behavioral proble etc.) during the drill?
-If yes, please briefly about how many? ms (non-participation, student/staff distractions,
+16. Were parents notified either before or after How were parents notified? (method) Did any parents participate in drill?
+If yes, ab What did parents do?
+Did you encounter any behavioral problems etc.) during the drill?
+If yes, please briefly d out how many? (non-participation, student/staff distractions,